Ethan Lazuk

 • “Can we get our related content into People also view?”

-• “Oh look, our TikTok video is in the Perspectives filter; let’s lean into that!”
+• “Oh look, our TikTok video is in the Perspectives carousel; let’s lean into that!”

 Those last two parts, People also view and Perspectives, are largely what inspired the discussions in this article.

-The more I explored their content, the more opportunities for using social media as “SEO content” that I discovered.
+The more I explored their content, the more opportunities for using social media as “SEO content” that came to mind.

 Social media content appearing in Google Search, plus recent discoveries